Hermann Josef Nellessen

 Hermann Josef Nellessen (29 April 1923 – 2004) was a German composer and conductor.

 Life

 Born in Aachen, Nellessen studied piano and conducting with Hermann Abendroth at the Hochschule für Musik und Tanz Köln.
-In 1954, he moved to the GDR, where he worked as musical director at the theatres in Brandenburg and Cottbus and as director of the Neubrandenburg State Symphony Orchestra.
+In 1954, he moved to East Germany, where he worked as musical director at the theatres in Brandenburg and Cottbus and as director of the Neubrandenburg State Symphony Orchestra.

-Nellessen was a member of the Liberal Democratic Party of Germany.
+Nellessen was a member of the Liberal Democratic Party of Germany (LPDP).
 In March 1977, he was elected as a member of the Central Executive Committee of the LDPD at the 12th Party Congress of the LDPD in Weimar.

 From 1979, Nellessen worked as a lecturer at the Hochschule für Musik "Hanns Eisler" in Berlin.
 His compositional work concentrated on symphonic and concertante works.
-Since the 1980s, he has increasingly turned to choral music.
+From the 1980s, he increasingly turned to choral music.

 Work

-His oeuvre includes numerous choral works, folk song arrangements and settings of texts and poems.
+His œuvre includes numerous choral works, folk song arrangements and settings of texts and poems.